Saurosuchus: Paleoecology

 Saurosuchus was unearthed in the Cancha de Bochas Member from the Ischigualasto Formation, being the major predator on its environment.
 The Ischigualasto Formation was dominated by fluvial and floodplain environments with strongly seasonal rainfalls.
 Interlayered volcanic ash layers above the base and below the top of the formation provide chronostratigraphic control and have yielded ages of 231.4 ± 0.3 Ma and 227 ± 0.9 Ma respectively.

 Contemporaneous fauna

-Animals that lived alongside included numerous non-dinosaurian tetrapods, as well as basal dinosauromorphs.
-Notable paleofauna that were contemporaneous with Saurosuchus in the Cancha de Bochas Member include: Hyperodapedon, Exaeretodon, Herrerasaurus, Sillosuchus, Eoraptor, Trialestes, Aetosauroides and Ischigualastia.
-Herrerasaurus with Saurosuchus, are some of the most common predators in the formation, with numerous specimens and remains.
+Animals that lived alongside included numerous nondinosaurian tetrapods and basal dinosauromorphs.
+Notable paleofauna that were contemporaneous with Saurosuchus in the Cancha de Bochas Member include: Hyperodapedon, Exaeretodon, Herrerasaurus, Sillosuchus, Eoraptor, Trialestes, Aetosauroides, and Ischigualastia.
+Herrerasaurus and Saurosuchus are some of the most common predators in the formation, with numerous specimens and remains.